Track security vulnerabilities

 Tip: If you do not see vulnerability data, your role may not be permitted to access this information.
 For security purposes, administrators can block users from viewing or editing vulnerability data.
 For details, see Assign roles and permissions.

-To view vulnerabilities on a pipeline run, your pipeline type must be Security.
+To get vulnerabilities, the pipeline type must be Security.
 You can see a pipeline's type in the pipeline's Details tab.

-There are a number of places where you can see details on vulnerabilities in ALM Octane:
+In addition, you can see details on vulnerabilities in ALM Octane in the following areas:

 In the Pipelines > Pipelines page, you can see the number of vulnerabilities found following the latest pipeline run.
 Click the number to open the Vulnerabilities tab for that pipeline run.